 Special exercise classes for people with PD focus on improving balance, posture, functional mobility, and self-help skills.Register For This Class

-Monthly support groups offer PD patients and their caregivers the opportunity to exchange thoughts and share concerns and solutions to problems.
+Monthly support groups offer people with PD and their care partners the opportunity to exchange thoughts and share concerns and solutions to problems.
 A special group is designed for those under the age 50.